JorelAli/CommandAPI/docssrc/src/literalarguments.md

 **Developer's Note:**

 The `LiteralArgument` class is now obsolete!
-If you want to implement literals easily, consider using the much more intuitive `SimpleLiteralArgument`, which is described in more detail [here](./simplelitargs.md)!
+If you want to implement literals easily, consider using the much more intuitive `MultiLiteralArgument`, which is described in more detail [here](./multilitargs.md)!

 </div>